 Attendance is expected.
 If you cannot attend a class, it is your responsibility to check with your partner or group to find out what happened during class and what was assigned.
 Late assignments will not be accepted, missed presentations cannot be made up, and missed quizzes must have prior approval for a retake.
 Make-up quizzes will require a "checked out" laptop and must be taken in my office.
-Almost all assignments will be completed electronically, so unanticipated absences can always result in the assignment being turned in to the digital dropbox on time without having to come to class.
+All assignments will be completed electronically, so unanticipated absences can always result in the assignment being turned in to the digital dropbox on time without having to come to class.
+One missed exam with prior approval can be replaced with your final exam score, however a second missed exam will result in a zero.
+See below for absences specifically related to projects, quizzes, or exams.